belmasine/writtengames-symfony/README.md

-Seeing as the binary can be used to manage dependencies for all your Symfony projects regardless of their version, it's recommended to put the composer.phar file into a global bin dir, e.g. /usr/bin
+Seeing as the binary can be used to manage dependencies for all your Symfony projects regardless of their version, it's recommended to put the composer.phar file into a global bin dir, e.g. /usr/bin - but you can also keep it in the project directory (it's included in the .gitignore file for that reason).

 Clone this repository: